 The idea behind this combination is that you can be in the high-performance energy state of Ketosis all day without having to sacrifice your body's repair and muscle growth by limiting the amount of protein you eat.

-Intermittent fasting naturally spikes your body’s growth hormone and testosterone, meaning you are in a far more anabolic state than if you ate all day.
-As a result, you are getting even more out of your physical activities than usual, and after a high protein meal, you will repair and grow muscles a lot more efficiently, which also minimizes muscle fatigue the next day.
+Intermittent fasting naturally spikes your body's growth hormone and testosterone, meaning you are in a far more anabolic state than if you ate all day.
+As a result, you are getting even more out of your physical activities than usual, and after a high-protein meal, you will repair and grow muscles a lot more efficiently, minimizing muscle fatigue the next day.

 Keto and Paleo: A Comparison